pedrogrullada/pf2e-hero-point-deck-expansion/README.md

 All the scripts are adaptations of the scripts found in the [PF2e Playtest Data](https://github.com/TikaelSol/pf2e-playtest-data) module, licensed under the Apache License 2.0

 Game system information and mechanics are licensed under the Open Game License (OPEN GAME LICENSE Version 1.0a).

+# Acknowledgements
+I want to give a special thanks to:

+Tikael and all contributors of the PF2e Playtest Data module, which served as the blueprint for most of this module's non-data content.

+The [Tabletop Gold Podcast](https://www.tabletopgold.com/), which got me started on the journey of making all these cards with their listener submissions.

+Thanks to Paizo for making an awesome game and making it easy for people to make stuff with it.

 ---
 <sup><sub>1.
 It is all journal entries, there were no actual cards involved in the making of this module.</sub></sup>